Last Updated: March 16, 2020 at 1:30 p.m.

 Will Coronavirus (COVID-19) affect SAT® and ACT® test dates?

-In response to concerns about the spread of COVID-19, the College Board® has canceled its May 2nd test and the makeup date for the March 14th test (which was scheduled for March 28).
+In response to concerns about the spread of COVID-19, the College Board® has canceled its May 2nd and June 6th tests and the makeup date for the March 14th test (which was scheduled for March 28).
 As soon as possible, College Board will provide more testing opportunities to replace these canceled dates.
 The College Board will contact all students who will be affected by changes, so students should check their email regularly.
 For more information, read the notice on the College Board website.

 The April 4th ACT® test has been rescheduled to June 13.
 Over the next few days, ACT will reach out to students affected by these changes.
 The organization will provide instructions for next steps for rescheduling the test.
 For answers to your questions, see the COVID-19 update on ACT’s website.